 If you’re wondering why police even ask you to take a lie detector then, the answer is simple: this is yet again another way to get you to confess to something.
 Even if the test results aren’t admissible in court, what you say during the test is.

 How can you defend someone you know is guilty?

-This seems to be one of the most common criminal defense FAQ people ask when they first meet a lawyer in a social setting.
+This seems to be one of the most common criminal questions people ask when they first meet a lawyer in a social setting.
 Attorneys need to vigorously defend everyone, including the guilty, to ensure the government doesn’t convict people without solid evidence.
 Otherwise it would result in the innocent being snared in the system.
 The guilty are also entitled to a fair process which includes a just sentence and a lawyer fighting for their rights.
 Criminal lawyers are upholding these rights enshrined in our Constitution.